 Buying Dogecoin might have been a little complicated in the past, but nowadays, it is easier than ever.
 You can now buy Dogecoin on any of the below-mentioned centralized cryptocurrency exchanges.

-Note: With PrimeXBT, you will have access to PrimeXBT Covesting that allows you to copy moves of experienced traders and helps you make bigger profits in no time.
+Note: With PrimeXBT, you will have access to PrimeXBT Covesting that allows you to copy moves of experienced traders.

 Depending on the exchange you choose, you can pay for your Dogecoin via the following methods:

 - Bank Transfer